-ERISA defines an "employee welfare benefit plan" as a plan, fund or program that is established or maintained by an employer for the purposes of providing specific benefits, through the purchase of insurance or otherwise, to participants and their beneficiaries.
+ERISA defines an "employee welfare benefit plan" as a plan, fund, or program that is established or maintained by an employer for purposes of providing specific benefits, through the purchase of insurance or otherwise, to participants and their beneficiaries.
 Under this broad definition, most employer-sponsored group health and welfare benefits, whether fully insured or self-insured, are employee welfare benefit plans subject to ERISA.

-Therefore, ERISA benefits would include medical, prescription drug, dental and vision plans, as well as health flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs).
-To illustrate, the chart of Common Health and Welfare Benefit Plans on page 2 lists several common plan types and indicates whether they are normally subject to ERISA.
+Therefore, ERISA benefits would include medical, prescription drug, dental, and vision plans, as well as health FSAs and HRAs.
+To illustrate, the chart of Common Health and Welfare Benefit Plans below lists several common plan types and indicates whether they are normally subject to ERISA.